Full-Time Farm Crew

 Full interview (virtual via Zoom/FaceTime)

-On-farm working interview for final candidates (4 hours)
+On-farm working interview for final candidates who are able to attend (4 hours, paid)